Karl Steinberg

 Karl "Charlie" Steinberg (born 15 April 1952) is a German businessman best known for being the co-founder of Steinberg Media Technologies in 1983 with Manfred Rürup.
 Their tools helped to make digital audio editing popular, most notably through the Cubase program.
-Together with Manfred Rürup, they also co-founded the now-discontinued online service digitalmusician.net.
+He and Rürup also co-founded the now-discontinued online service digitalmusician.net.

 Steinberg is also a founding member of the Fun and Mercy charity.
 He lives in Hamburg with his wife and two children.

 Musician

 In 1978, Charlie Steinberg (bass), Freddy Homann (guitar and vocals) and Hölmlölm Vieth (guitar) of the band Wotan, founded the band Törner Stier Crew together with the musicians Hans-Martin Stier (vocals), Walter Stoever (bass) and Olaf Schräder (drums).
-Steinberg becomes keyboarder of the new band.
-In 1979 the band wins the 1st prize of the Deutsche Phono-Akademie, the forerunner of the Echo Music Prize.
-1980 followed an appearance on WDR Rockpalast and many live performances.
+Steinberg became the keyboarder of the new band.
+In 1979 the band won the 1st prize of the Deutsche Phono-Akademie, the forerunner of the Echo Music Prize.
+An appearance on WDR Rockpalast and many live performances followed in 1980.
 The Törner Stier Crew released a total of three studio albums until 1983.

 An English solo album of Steinberg recorded in the mid-eighties remains unpublished.

 Since 2007 Karl Steinberg has played as a keyboarder with the rock quintet Stier, together with two other members of the Törner Stier Crew.
-After various live appearances the first EP album produced by Siggi Bemm was released in 2009.
+After various live appearances his first EP album produced by Siggi Bemm was released in 2009.